 This has led PEN America to the question: What is the toll of the coronavirus on journalism in the United States?
 While we will never know the full impact, this project is a start.
 Our hope is that it helps us begin to understand how COVID-19 has affected one of the most important institutions making up the fabric of our democracy—and brings attention to why journalism needs to be supported now more than ever.

 Last updated: June 28, 2021

 The coronavirus has afflicted so many in the United States and led to more than 547,000 deaths.
 Journalists and other media professionals, like their neighbors in communities across the country, are included in that count.
 With their passing, they leave lasting legacies at newsrooms and memories treasured by friends, family, and colleagues.
 Here, we pay tribute to the media personnel whose lives were tragically cut short by the virus through remembrances and some of their most memorable work.
-We plan to update this section in the coming weeks, but please note that this list is not meant to be exhaustive.
-A more comprehensive list of media professionals who have passed during the pandemic can be found on Poynter.
+A more comprehensive, up-to-date list of media professionals who have passed during the pandemic can be found on the Press Emblem Campaign.